 - You can watch them grow double in size every day, and they should be ready to harvest after seven days.
 These will keep on growing after each harvest until the spawn is exhausted.

-Eating Fresh Oyster Mushrooms
+Enjoying Fresh Oyster Mushrooms

 Since oyster mushrooms act like sponges, they best in saucy dishes.
 They absorb much of the liquid, infusing them with the flavor of the dish and at the same time making the sauce much thicker and richer.
 Oyster mushrooms can also be made into “chips” for a healthier snacking option.